AY2425S2-CS2113-W12-3/tp/docs/UserGuide.md

 **Interaction:**
 - Upon entering the `budget` command, FinTrack will prompt you to input your desired monthly budget.
-- Enter the budget amount as a positive integer.
+- Enter the budget amount in cents.
 This budget is used to track your spending and will be displayed in the `viewmonth` command.

-**Functionality:**
-- **Budget Setting**: Sets the monthly budget limit.
-- **Budget Tracking**: Calculates and displays the remaining budget based on expenses added.
-The remaining budget is updated each time an expense is added using the `add` command.
-- **Integration with `viewmonth`**: The set budget and remaining budget are displayed when using the `viewmonth` command, providing a clear view of your budget status for the month.

 **Example:**
 ```
 budget
 ```
 *Followed by user input of the budget amount when prompted.*
+- Enter budget amount in cents: `100000` (for a $1000 monthly budget)

 ---

-### 7. Adding a Recurring Expense (*Coming soon*)
+### 7. Adding a Recurring Expense

 **Command:** `recurring`